X-SORTER (X-ray Survey Of meRging clusTErs in Redmapper): X-ray and Spectroscopic Characterization of 12 Optically Selected Galaxy Cluster Merger Candidates: Results and Discussion

 Assuming BCG 2 to be the true BCG of the northern subcluster (with magnitude 18.01 versus 18.32 for BCG 3), the associated X-ray peak is lagging slightly (${\sim}\SI{100}{\kpc}$) to the south.
 The X-ray surface brightness also exhibits a steep gradient and bullet-like morphology in the southwest, near BCG 1.
 To explore this structure further, X-ray images were processed following the procedure in \S\ref{subsec:XMM}.
 A one-dimensional profile extracted across the leading edge, shown in the top panel of \cref{fig:RMJ0219_gauss}, reveals a sharp change in surface brightness on both the eastern and western edges of the cluster.
 This morphology is further highlighted with a map of the Gaussian gradient magnitude, shown in the center panel of \cref{fig:RMJ0219_gauss}.
 An unsharp-masked image, shown in the bottom panel of \cref{fig:RMJ0219_gauss}, was created by subtracting an image smoothed with a 50\arcsec\ kernel from one smoothed at 10\arcsec, in which a bright edge tracing the leading boundary of the cluster is clearly visible.

 \htmlfig{ }

-From the X-ray morphology and galaxy distribution, this system appears to be a top candidate for a binary, post-pericenter, merger occurring near the plane of the sky.
+From the X-ray morphology and galaxy distribution, we classify this as a binary merger.
+Additionally, this appears to be a post-pericenter merger occurring near the plane of the sky.
 However, the X-ray temperature ($\SI{4.50}{\keV}$) and luminosity ($\SI{1.93e44}{\ergs}$) are not elevated, casting doubt on a recent pericenter passage.
 The sharp surface-brightness edge in the south is indicative of merger activity and is morphologically consistent with a cold-front-like structure, which could be confirmed with spatially resolved temperature measurements.
 While evidence supports a post-pericenter merger, a returning scenario, with the galaxies already having fallen back through the ICM, is not ruled out.
 Even given the uncertainty in the merger stage, the binary nature of this system still makes it a valuable target for future study.
 Follow-up with lensing and radio observations could be useful in determining the subcluster positions and constraining the merger stage.